dell-asm/dell-force10/docs/force10_firmwareupdate.md

   1. Firmware Update

-     This features updates the firmware in Force10 switch.
+     This features updates the firmware in the Dell Force10 switches.

 # -------------------------------------------------------------------------
-# Summary of parameters.
+# Summary of Parameters.
 # -------------------------------------------------------------------------

-    locationurl: (Required) This path of the firmware binary.
+    locationurl: (Required) This parameter defines the path of the firmware binary.

-	forceupdate: (Required) If it is set to true firmware update will run for any condition.
-Like even if the new firmware version is same as the existing firmware version, firmware upgrade will happen.
+	forceupdate: (Required) Use this parameter to force the firmware update irrespective of the firmware version configured on the switch.
+For example, if this parameter is set to "true", the firmware is updated on the switch even if the firmware version that you want to update is same as the existing firmware version configured on the switch.
     Possible values: true/false (default: false)

 # -------------------------------------------------------------------------
-# Parameter signature
+# Parameter Signature
 # -------------------------------------------------------------------------

 #Provide firmwarelocation and forceupdate properties